White Paper: The KCC Scientific Model 1900S

 Ken Reindel, KCC Scientific

-If you are considering the purchase of a Model 1900GS Kit, you will recognize that the kit contains two No. 6 units: the Model 1900G battery and the Model 1900S Synchronizer unit.
+If you are considering the purchase of a Model 1900GS Kit or a Model 1900RS rechargeable kit, you will recognize that the kit contains two No. 6 units: the Model 1900G (or Model 1900R3) battery and the Model 1900S Synchronizer unit.
 They are connected in the clock exactly like an original pair of No. 6 batteries.
 The purpose of this White Paper is to help provide some information on what the Model 1900S Clock Synchronizer does as well as the history of Self Winding Clock synchronization.
 Let’s start with a historic background and a general explanation of Self Winding Clock synchronization.

 Historical Perspective.
 At the turn of the century (late 1890s), a developing transportation industry combined with the Industrial Revolution meant that people needed a way to know exactly what time it was across the miles in order to accurately coordinate activities.
 In response to this, Chester Henry Pond of the Self Winding Clock Co. working with Western Union devised an innovative system for precise time synchronization for clocks all over the US.
 Clocks were produced that ran on a pair of the new No. 6 Dry Cells.
 A Seth Thomas mechanical movement was equipped with a special rotary or vibratory motor, using the batteries to wind it hourly.
 This eliminated the need to wind these clocks on a regular basis.